 Sometimes your friends are less-than-enthralling travel buddies.
 Three hours into the drive and they might’ve run out of stories to tell you or just rudely fallen asleep around you – while you’re left there, cruising along, bored out of your mind.
 Since staying awake and operating a moving vehicle are kind of inextricably linked (until self-driving cars are released, anyway), you might need more than a power nap to keep your brain active on those long-haul stretches of Australian landscape.

 Our go-tos are podcasts, since the voices keep you company while fixing your attention on something other than the line in the road – and there are millions of podcasts out there, meaning there must be at least a few relevant to your interests.
 (Doing this usually provokes some interesting conversation amongst friends, too).
 Sync some episodes of your favourite podcasts, or just download an audiobook by an author you like.
 If you and your mates like comedy, grab some standup albums and get some solid laughs in.
-Remember to save everything to your phone in case you lose phone reception.
+Remember to save everything to your phone in case you lose reception.

 • Go off the grid but don’t forget to sing